CloudBindle/bindle/README.md

   vagrant provision --provision-with shell

 ## TODO

+The list of TODO items, some of which are out-of-date.
+See the vagrant_cluster_launch.pl script for more TODO items too.

 * need to setup HBase for the QueryEngine -- done
 * need to edit the landing page to remove mention of Pegasus